parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ![LST Visualization Example](https://github.com/parker-group/Kinshasa_EO/blob/main/ShapesExampleLST.png)

-These data are generated from the original raster data — note that spatial variation is lost, especially in large polygons in the choropleth above:
+These data are generated from the original raster data below.
+Note that spatial variation is lost, especially in large polygons in the choropleth above.
+Often we will draw a buffer around a specific location (e.g. geographic coordinates) and then extract summary values (i.e. zonal statistics) to that buffer rather than based on polygons - unless polygons are the unit of interest, or if they're essentially of similar shape/size.

 ![BinzaMalukoMODISLSTExample1](https://github.com/parker-group/Kinshasa_EO/blob/main/BinzaMalukoMODISLSTExample1.png)